SteCiu01/DAX-Filtering-and-Data-Modelling/README.md

 # DAX, Filtering & Data Modelling

-This repository contains a collection of DAX code snippets, together with Data Modelling and Filtering best practices, and DAX user-defined functions.
+This repository contains a collection of DAX codes, together with data modelling and filtering best practices.

 These resources have been created during my work or for some personal projects, they are generally production-tested, and I find them quite interesting for their complexity or for their use case, to make them worthy to be shared here.